Todays experiment is very simple. We made some ice cubes and then put them in different places to watch them melting.

 Recording the temperature in each place would also be useful.

-The first time we did this, the one outside melted faster than the on inside.
-We decided there could have been a few reasons for this, one being that the outside man might have been a little bit smaller than the inside one, or maybe the wind made it melt faster.
+The first time we did this, the one outside melted faster than the one inside.
+We decided there could have been a few reasons for this, one being that the outside ice might have been smaller than the inside one, or the weather had an impact.

 We tried again on a different day and found as expected the man inside melted faster than the one outside.